HIGH SCHOOL FIELDS

 Nelson Baseball Field (AISD)

 Austin, Travis County.
 Take I-35 north to 51st Street exit (Exit 237).
 East on 51st Street to Berkman Drive.
 North on Berkman Drive, under US Highway 290.
 Almost immediately, the Austin Independent School District’s Nelson athletic complex will be on your right.
 Turn into any entrance of the parking lot.
-The baseball field is visible south of the football stadium, but the baseball entrance is on the east side.
-You can no longer drive around the south end of the baseball field; AISD buses and equipment have blocked that access permanently.
-Go all the way around the north side of the football field and park on the east side.
-Concessions and restroom facilities.
-7400 Berkman Drive.
+The baseball field is south of the football stadium.
+Entrance points have changed; you may enter from either the east side or the west side.
+However, you can no longer drive around the south end of the baseball field; AISD buses and equipment have blocked that access permanently.
+Park on the west side or go all the way around the north side of the football field and park on the east side.

 New Braunfels High School

 Comal County.
 From Akins, go south on I-35 to New Braunfels.
 Exit 189.
 Turn RIGHT (northwest) at Loop 337.
 This avoids going through New Braunfels by going around it.
 Stay on Loop 337 for approximately 5 miles.
 Turn LEFT from Loop 337 into the entrance for New Braunfels High School.
 The baseball field is to your immediate RIGHT, as you enter the high school campus.
 Adequate parking is to your immediate LEFT.